Tandy 2000: Compatibility issues

-The Tandy 2000 was nominally BIOS-compatible with the IBM XT, which allowed well-behaved DOS software to run on both platforms.
-However, most DOS software of the time bypassed the operating system and BIOS and directly accessed the hardware (especially video and external ports) to achieve higher performance, rendering such software incompatible with the Tandy 2000.
+The Tandy 2000 was nominally BIOS-compatible with the IBM XT, so well-behaved DOS software ran on both platforms.
+However, most DOS software of the time bypassed the operating system and BIOS and directly accessed the hardware (especially video and external ports) to achieve higher performance.
+This rendered such software incompatible with the Tandy 2000.

 Graphics

 The base-model Tandy 2000 supported only a text-mode display in monochrome.
-The Tandy VM-1 monitor used the 8-pin video port on the computer's rear panel.
+The Tandy VM-1 monitor used the 8-pin DIN video port on the computer's rear panel.
 The text-mode address space was in a different location but third-party memory-resident software hacks remedied this by copying the PC-compatible text-mode memory to the Tandy 2000's text space at a rate of 5–10 times per second.
 This sometimes caused some choppiness in the display.
 It produced a fast text display rate—often too fast to read—but the 'HOLD' key on the keyboard could be used to pause text output.

 The bit pattern for each text character's raster image was maintained in RAM and could be modified by the user.
 With clever programming the display's ability to present fine lines provided by the 640x400 screen resolution could be accessed in text mode even without the optional graphics board.

+Tandy 2000 Graphics Adapter

 The display was upgradable to support pixel-addressable graphics via the Tandy 2000 Graphics Adapter, a circuit board that fit into an expansion slot.
 It had its own connector for the monochrome VM-1 monitor; the video connector in the rear-panel cabinet was disabled when this expansion board was installed.
 The graphics resolution was 640x400 and supported high intensity pixels.

 Color capability was provided by the Color Graphics Option, which was a set of chips that were inserted into the empty sockets on the monochrome Graphics Adapter provided for this purpose.
 Resolution for the color board was the same 640x400, non-interlaced, and eight colors out of a palette of sixteen available colors were displayable on the Tandy CM-1 monitor (~$799).
 This was a particularly high-resolution and colorful display for its day.
-The CM-1 accepted, as input from the color graphics board, digital RGBI signals (indicating separate Red, Green, and Blue signals with an Intensity bit).
+The CM-1 monitor accepted, as input from the color graphics board, digital RGBI signals (indicating separate Red, Green, and Blue signals with a Intensity bit).
 CGA compatibility was hit-or-miss.

 There were only three non-Tandy monitors that worked with the Tandy 2000 graphics card, all of which are long out of production.
-These were the original (1986–88) Mitsubishi Diamond Scan, and the Nippon Electronics Corporation (NEC) Multisync and Multisync GS (grayscale).
+These were the original (1986–88) Mitsubishi Diamond Scan, and the NEC Multisync and Multisync GS (grayscale).
 The required horizontal scan frequency for the Tandy 2000 is 26.4 kHz.
-Modern flat-screen multisync computer monitors cannot sync at frequencies below 30 kHz.
+Modern flat-panel multisync computer monitors cannot sync at frequencies below 30 kHz.
 The CM-1 monitor is also digital RGB; all modern CRT monitors are analog-only.